-Once the measurement model was assessed and ensured as reliable and valid, the next step is the assessment of the relationship the proposed hypotheses and predictive accuracy of the proposed model in the study.
+Once the measurement model was assessed and ensured as reliable and valid, the next step is the assessment of the structural model.
+Therefore, the structural model has been evaluated by the testing of the proposed hypotheses and predictive accuracy of the proposed model in the study.
 Additionally, the bootstrapping of 5000 sub-samples can be achieved to examine the significance level of the path co-efficient among the relationships of the proposed hypotheses.
 Overall, the structural results have presented in (Figure 3), and the proposed conceptual model has explained 39.6 percent of the variance in ITUEG services among the citizens of Indonesia.